 The Turks and Caicos islands are located in Eastern Standard Time, and are around nine hours flying time from London, and are a totally different world from many other Caribbean Islands.

-It is also sensible to bring with you some snorkelling equipment because the undersea sights at Providenciales are just superb, and it would be less than sensible not to take the time to swim amongst the marine life.
+It is also sensible to bring with you some snorkeling equipment because the undersea sights at Providenciales are just superb, and it would be less than sensible not to take the time to swim amongst the marine life.

+You will easily find on the map two good places which are Coral Gardens and Smith’s Reef.
+The Coral Gardens can be easily found on the map, just off Lower Bight Road on Penn’s Road.
 Park in front of the resort and walk down.
-The reef is protected and cordoned off with buoys, but go round the buoys and you will see a huge number of fish, and perhaps even a reef shark, but certainly parrot fish, and very often sea turtles to swim with.
+The reef is protected and cordoned off with buoys, but go round the buoys and you will see lots of fishes, and perhaps even a reef shark, but certainly parrot fish, and very often sea turtles to swim with.